India toxic alcohol deaths jump to 133: police - Journal du Cameroun

 Apart from the arrests, two excise department officials were suspended for failing to take adequate precautions over the sale of the alcohol.

-Assam health minister Himanta Biswa Sarma vowed those responsible for the tainted booze would be brought to justice.
+Assam health minister Himanta Biswa Sarma vowed those responsible for the tainted liquor would be brought to justice.

+Hundreds of mainly poor people die each year in India from tainted liquor, which normally costs just a few US cents a bottle.

-Cheap, locally made liquor is common in parts of rural India and bootleggers often add methanol — a highly toxic form of alcohol sometimes used as an antifreeze — to their product to increase its strength.
+Cheap, locally made booze is common in rural parts and bootleggers often add methanol — a highly toxic form of alcohol sometimes used as an antifreeze — to their product to increase its strength.

 If ingested in large quantities, methanol can cause blindness, liver damage and death.